 Even one poorly designed access to the database can hurt the whole system’s performance.

-What problem does scaling the database solve?
+What problem does scaling the SQL database solve?

 Before proceeding, we should clarify a difference between vertical vs horizontal scaling.
 Both are useful but suited to solve different problems.

 Do you deal with large datasets, import/export processes, data aggregation algorithms, and similar problems?

 If so, you can get more benefits from scaling your database vertically.